 Hi Helen!
 So before I started at the National Asbestos Helpline I studied at the University of Lancaster and did a degree in International Relations.
 I then went on to work for a few different financial institutions but decided after 4 years that I needed a change.

 So the reason I became interested in the NAH is because asbestos has affected me on a personal level.
-My dad used to work with asbestos at Round Oaks Steel Works in the Midlands before the dangers of asbestos were widely were shared.
-Someone who worked at the same place as my dad ended up developing a very serious asbestos related disease condition.
-So when I saw this opportunity to work for a helpline which assisted those affected by asbestos, I was really interested in working for them, and thankfully, I was accepted for the role.
+My dad used to work with asbestos at Round Oaks Steel Works in the Midlands before the dangers of asbestos were widely shared.
+Someone who worked at the same place as my dad ended up developing a very serious asbestos-related disease condition.
+So when I saw this opportunity to work for a helpline which assisted those affected by asbestos, I was really interested in working for them and, thankfully, I was accepted for the role.

 How long have you been in your current role?

-Yes, I do really enjoy my role, as I have an interest in Britain’s industrial history so being able to speak to clients about their role in it, is particularly compelling to me.
-As for challenges, due to the age of the clients we deal with at the NAH and the length of time passed ie 40 years, it can sometimes be quite challenging to get the information we require.
+Yes, I do really enjoy my role, as I have an interest in Britain’s industrial history so being able to speak to clients about their role in it is particularly compelling to me.
+As for challenges, due to the age of the clients we deal with at the NAH and the length of time passed, it can sometimes be quite challenging to get the information we require.

 Any sports or hobbies?

 I like to go to the gym 4 or 5 times a week.
 I also dabble in ballroom dance, I’ve been dancing on and off for about 5 years.
-My favourite dance, lindy-hop and jive.
+My favourite dances are lindy-hop and jive.

 What’s your favourite book?

-In terms of reading, I actually spend more time reading the Economist, but if I had to choose a book, Animal Farm.
+In terms of reading, I actually spend more time reading The Economist, but if I had to choose a book, it would be Animal Farm.